- Moderate to severe dyspareunia due to menopausal vulvar/vaginal atrophy.

 - Caution patient that cigarette smoking, high BP, high cholesterol, diabetes, and being overweight during estrogen therapy may increase risk of heart disease.

-- Ospemifene should not be taken during pregnancy.
+- Ospemifene should not be taken during pregnancy or breast feeding.
 Instruct patient to notify health care professional immediately if pregnancy is planned or suspected or if breast feeding.

 - Advise patient to discuss dose and need for ospemifene every 3–6 mo.